Office: Marshak J927

 Email: zluo at ccny.cuny.edu

 My research interest is clouds and convection.
 Much of my past and ongoing research activity focuses on satellite remote sensing of clouds and convection, and study of convective dynamics .
-Recently, I started to participate in airborne field campaigns to study convective transport of pollutants, including even flying into convective clouds (heck of a ride! see video).
+Recently, I started to participate in airborne field campaigns to study convective transport of pollutants, including even flying into convective storms (heck of a ride! see video).
 Meanwhile, I am always keen to analyze model simulations to help interpret observations.

 On satellite remote sensing, I am a member of NASA CloudSat/CALIPSO Science Team and of NOAA Climate Data Record (CDR) Team.
 On field work, I am a Science Leader of NASA SEAC4RS field campaign (photos below) and a member of NSF CONTRAST campaign.
 I am also a team member of European Union's MOZAIC project.

 My teaching interest is Atmospheric Science in general with emphasis on